For the latest on the Saucony Peregrine, you can read and watch our Saucony Peregrine 12 review.

 For its five past versions, the Saucony Peregrine has been a mainstay on the feet of trail runners as one of the most popular shoes year after year.
 It has always been a shoe that seems to be able to handle 100 miles while also feeling nimble enough for any shorter distance.
 In fact, if you could only get one shoe for an entire season, the Peregrine has seemed a smart bet.
 All of the previous versions have essentially been small tweaks on the original design, which managed to get under the 10-ounce mark by continually improving the upper.

 With the Saucony Peregrine 6 ($120), the company bravely creates design tweaks that actually add to the enjoyment of the shoe without losing the soul of the original.
 In previous years, I have visited my local running store to try on new versions of the Peregrine only to walk away unimpressed.
 The cushioning seemed uninspired, the fit was exceedingly narrow for an ultra-distance shoe, and Saucony didn’t seem to be pushing the design boundaries in any way beyond its original design.
 So with the Peregrine 6, we see the first major changes since 2011.
-Here I will attempt to highlight why and how I think these changes made a good trail shoe even better.
+Here I will attempt to highlight why and how I think these changes made a good trail running shoe even better.

 Saucony Peregrine 6 Upper